 The services available to outside agency representatives at direct cost rates are University telephones, intra-campus mail, and copying.
-If an agency account is established, governmental representatives can purchase goods from the Storehouse and utilize other available services as outlined in the Business and Finance Bulletin, A-54 (refer to this Section, para.
-A).
+If an agency account is established, governmental representatives can purchase goods from Marketplace (https://blink.ucsd.edu/buy-pay/ways/marketplace/) and utilize other available services as outlined in the Business and Finance Bulletin, A-54.